MitoSynBio/DeletionQuantifier/README.md

 Scripts contained in this repository were used to produce the deletion maps and quantification shown in the 2022 paper Computationally designed hyperactive Cas9 enzymes by Vos et al.

-DelQuant: Quantifies Deletions from CIGAR strings
+DelQuant: Quantifies Deletions from CIGAR strings from .sam files in directories as specifed.

 Graphmaker: Creates plots from DelQuant output.